Marvelous Machinery: Steam-powered Giants

 THE HISTORIC TOWN OF GEORGETOWN

 Beginning in the late 1880s, the community and the Georgetown Loop become a tourist center for those who ventured West to encounter the wild ruggedness and romance.
 Tourism in the West developed around railroad excursions.
-With seven trains a day running out of Denver at the height of its popularity, the Georgetown Loop was Colorado’s scenic “must see” and a deal at only $3 round-trip.
+With seven trains a day running out of Denver at the height of its popularity, the Georgetown Loop was Colorado’s scenic “must see.”
 Guidebooks, pamphlets and postcards helped send the images of the steep canyons and mountain peaks accessible by train across the nation.

 *From Wikipedia, the free encyclopedia